Why SMART Goals Work Better Than Regular Goals

 Common Mistake: Treating SMART Goals as Too Rigid

-The purpose isn’t restriction — it’s clarity.
+The goal isn’t restriction — it’s clarity.

 - Set too many SMART goals at once

-- Make them unnecessarily complex
+- Make them more complicated than necessary

 The best SMART goals are: